Busulfan APOTEX Injection

 If you take too much (overdose)

 As busulfan is given to you in hospital under the supervision of your doctor, it is unlikely that you will receive an overdose.

-Symptoms of busulfan overdose include the side effects listed below in the Possible side effects section, but are usually of a more severe nature.
+Symptoms of busulfan overdose include the side effects listed below in the Side Effects section but are usually of a more severe nature.

 While you are being given this medicine

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking busulfan.

 Tell any other doctors, dentists, and pharmacists who treat you that you are taking busulfan.

 If you are going to have surgery, tell the surgeon or anaesthetist that you are taking busulfan.
 It may affect other medicines used during surgery.

 If you become pregnant while taking busulfan, tell your doctor immediately.

 If you are about to have any blood tests, tell your doctor that you are taking busulfan.
 It may interfere with the results of some tests.